chaosnative/developer-hub-cn/tutorials/run-chaos-experiments/first-chaos-engineering.md

 ![HCE Overview](./static/first-chaos/hce-overview.png)

-## Add a Chaos Infrastructure
+## Add a Chaos Environment

-Next, we need to add the infrastructure resources so that Harness can access them.
-More specifically, we will create a new environment such that the target infrastructure resources can be added as part of it.
-Go to **Environments** in sidebar menu, and choose a **New Environment**.
+Next, we will create a new environment such that the chaos infrastructures can be added as part of it.
+Go to **Environments** page, and choose a **New Environment**.
 Add environment name, and optionally a description and tags.
 Select the environment type, **Production** or **Non-Production**.
 Finally, click on **Create** to add the new environment.

 ![Create New Environment](./static/first-chaos/create-new-environment.png)

+## Add a Chaos Infrastructure

-Once the environment is added, we can add different kinds of infrastructure to it.
+Once the environment is added, we can add chaos infrastructures to it.
 Here, we will add a Kubernetes infrastructure so that we can inject Kubernetes resource faults.
 Choose **New Chaos Infrastructure**.

 ![New Chaos Infrastructure](./static/first-chaos/new-chaos-infrastructure.png)